Workforce, training and education

 East Midlands

-From June 2025 all Midlands educators for GP programmes will be trained to Educational Supervisor (ES) level, and we will no longer recognise new solely Clinical Supervisors (CS) for GP programmes.
+From June 2025 all Midlands educators for GP programmes will be trained to Educational Supervisor (ES) level, and we will no longer provide training for new solely Clinical Supervisors (CS) for GP programmes.
 Details about the routes to train as an Educational Supervisor can be found on this page.

 Anyone interested in becoming an Educational Supervisor in the Midlands must first complete the appropriate training: options for doing so are listed later on this page.
 You may also want to meet with your local Programme Director to discuss expectations.
-Having done so, an applicant must:
+In the first instance, please contact Julia Taylor (Associate Dean) as detailed below to discuss your eligibility to train as an Educational Supervisor, the traning requirements and the application process.

 2. You will receive an email confirming receipt of your application.
 Complete the Multi-professional Educator Approval (M-PEAT) self-assessment form (which will be attached to your email confirmation), and return it to the Associate Dean who will review your application (who will also be copied into your email confirmation).